 Women in Property Case study

-Media can contact Emma Cox or Rebecca Reid for more information, images and interviews with Linden Homes: firstname.lastname@example.org / 01962 893893
+Media can contact Tom Gosschalk on 01962 893893 or firstname.lastname@example.org or more information, images and interviews with Linden Homes

 All images are used for illustrative purposes only and are representative only.
 They may not be the same as the actual home you purchase and the specification may differ.
 Images may be of a slightly different model of home and may include optional upgrades and extras which involve additional cost.
 Individual features such as windows, brick, carpets, paint and other material colours may vary and also the specification of fittings may vary.
 Any furnishings and furniture are not included in any sale.
 Please check with our sales consultants for details of the exact specifications available at the development(s) for each type of home and the associated prices.